Katsutami7moto/Silver-PL/README.md

 - Statement-based language, not expression-based
 - No low-level looking basic types like `uint32` (only `int` and `double` for trivial tasks)
 - Silver compiler translates code to C language (C89 standart) for good portabilty and performance
+- The core of Silver will be preserved after the end of its development - none of next updates will break compatibility!!!

 ## Features